Dance Repertory Development

 Find out what you’ll be covering in each module in the full course breakdown below.

 In this first semester, you will establish the new student company and work intensively with international choreographers to create new pieces of repertory.
 Whilst practically focused, you will also be developing your skills as a reflective artist through engagement in reflective writing and critical analysis.

 This module shifts the company from an intensive creative mode into a deeper period of rehearsal and development.
 Daily technique classes support the rehearsal and refinement of the new works, as well as developing a new ensemble work with Joss Arnott.
 This module supports you to reflect on your specific development as a dancer and collaborator, building on strengths and addressing areas for development: physically, creatively and professionally.
 The module is delivered throughout the spring and will include the premiere performance of the new programme of work.

 Approaches To Dance Pedagogy

-In this module, you will be introduced to the creative and physical techniques implicit in dance workshop development and delivery.
-This course explores the methods and practices of teaching dance, but specific to Community Dance setting, including areas such as:
+In this module, you will be introduced to the modern perspectives on dance teaching and learning.
+You'll expand your knowledge of creative and physical techniques implicit in dance workshop development and delivery.

 Students have a choice of a second module option in semester two, choosing from one of the following two modules: